zurutech/zurutech.github.io/_posts/2020-08-03-making-a-leader-part-1.md

 I think both ways are fine as long as you have an idea of what skills are needed by a manager of a group of technical people, with this awareness you will be able to train and find perfect candidates.
 Here at Zuru Tech Italy, we grow fast, from 5 people to 30 in less than three years, so the training of technical leaders is a matter we discussed and experienced, and if you have some spare minutes, I'm going to tell you how we find and create leaders here at Zuru.

+At the end of the series, you will know what we do here at Zuru and what we think.
+Also, I experienced all this process myself, partially as a trainee, and entirely as a trainer; hopefully, sharing my experiences with you all can be somehow helpful for you and your company!

 Let's go with this mini-series of four articles that will take you 5 minutes of reading each!

 ## Before starting